• Home

 Finishing the paint on your barn quilt and removing the last pieces of tape is a really rewarding moment, so hang in there.

-As for weatherproofing, I’m not convinced that a handpainted barn quilt wouldn’t look fantastic with a bit of natural weathering from wind and rain, but I did apply a coat of water-based poly to this piece so that my mom’s art would be a little more protected.
+As for weatherproofing, I’m not convinced that a handpainted barn quilt wouldn’t look fantastic with a bit of natural wear from wind and rain, but I did apply a coat of water-based poly to this piece so that my mom’s art would be a little more protected.
 If you’re looking for serious durability, consider coating your piece with a heavier-duty transparent weatherproofer, such as the weather seal you would apply to your deck.
 Remember to cover the cut edges of the boards with a good coat, too!

 Water-based polyurethane to seal and protect a handmade barn quilt design.